 Rimrock Resort Hotel

-The rooms at the Rimrock Resort Hotel are large and fully furnished in luxury.
+The rooms at this top hotel in Banff are large and fully furnished in luxury.
 If you don’t want to step into the cold, the hotel can help keep you warm with its on-site spa and wellness centre.
 It’s a full-featured wellness centre with spa services, hot tubs, massages, a swimming pool, and a sauna.

 As one of the few five-star accommodations in Banff, this location tends to run out of vacancies quickly.
 It’s a popular spot, thanks to its friendly staff and luxurious lodgings, which requires interested travellers to book earlier.